AmmarHarrat/Entry_Task_Sudoku/README.md

 ## Implementation Technique

  _the implementation of this model is splitted into 2 parts_:
-  - first : various image processing techniques such as Hough Transform and Contour Detection are used to detect the grid and digits of the Sudoku puzzle.
+  - first : _various image processing techniques such as Hough Transform and Contour Detection are used to detect the grid and digits of the Sudoku puzzle_.
   - second  :